 Date of issue Article Paragraph/Point

 Legal background

-CRR 26/06/2013 6 (1)
+CRR 26/06/2013

 284 (3)(b)

-289 (1)
+289 (1), (4), (5)

 292 (2), (3), (4)

-- 59. The regulatory provisions relating to the topic addressed in this section that require further guidance are the following. - (a) Article 289(1) of the CRR requires among other things "that the distribution of exposures generated by the model used to calculate effective EPE is closely integrated into the day-to-day CCR management process of the institution", without further specifying the meaning of "closely integrated". - (b) According to Article 6(1) of the CRR, "institutions shall comply with the obligations laid down in Parts Two to Five and Eight [of the CRR] on an individual basis". - (c) In accordance with Article 284(3)(b) of the CRR, institutions must compute the EEPE using a stress calibration.
-This provision should be read in the light of Article 292(2) of the CRR, which sets out the requirements of the stress calibration, and Article 292(3) of the CRR, which sets out the requirements for the stress period determination. - (d) In accordance with Article 292(4) of the CRR, the EPE model must use data - implied or historical - that include the data from the stressed credit period and must use such data in a manner consistent with the method used for the calibration of the EPE model to current data.
-It does not further specify the meaning of "consistent". - 60.
-However, the CRR does not specify the level of a banking group at which the single stress calibration in accordance with Articles 284(3)(b) and 292(2) of the CRR has to be performed for solo capital requirement calculations, if the IMM is applied for different legal entities of a banking group.
+- 54. The regulatory provisions relating to the topic addressed in this section that require further guidance are the following. - (a) Article 289(1) of the CRR requires among other things "that the distribution of exposures generated by the model used to calculate effective EPE is closely integrated into the day-to-day CCR management process of the institution", without further specifying the meaning of "closely integrated".
+Article 289(4) of the CRR requires that institutions measure and manage current exposures; Article 289(5) requires them to have system capabilities to estimate EE daily if necessary, unless they can demonstrate to the satisfaction of their competent authorities that their exposures to CCR warrant less frequent calculation. - (b) In accordance with Article 284(3)(b) of the CRR, institutions must compute the EEPE using a stress calibration.
+This provision should be read in the light of Article 292(2) of the CRR, which sets out the requirements of the stress calibration, and Article 292(3) of the CRR, which sets out the requirements for the stress period determination. - (c) In accordance with Article 292(4) of the CRR, the EPE model must use data implied or historical that include the data from the stressed credit period and must use such data in a manner consistent with the method used for the calibration of the EPE model to current data.
+It does not further specify the meaning of "consistent".